-1. Can You Track Critical Dates Against Development Deadlines Directly Within Real Estate Software?
+1. Can You Track Against Critical Dates In Real Time Directly Within Real Estate Software?

 Some setbacks are inevitable, but all developers aim to adhere as closely as possible to projected deadlines.
-However, tracking dates out of a calendar probably won’t cut it.
-As you explore real estate development software options, be sure to consider how they track the many milestones between land or building acquisition and the finish line.
+However, updating calendars as projects evolve is unscalable.
+As you explore proptech development software options, be sure to consider how they enable teams to better track the many milestones in the process between land or building acquisition and delivery.

-The best real estate development software options won’t only cover the building phase, but the entire asset lifecycle.
-Deal management solutions like Dealpath offer a holistic look into the asset lifecycle, encompassing acquisition to disposition.
+The best real estate development software options won’t limit professionals to the building phase, but cover the entire asset lifecycle.
+For example, deal management solutions like Dealpath offer a holistic look into the asset lifecycle, encompassing acquisition to disposition.
 This continuity ensures that developers have context needed from the entire project.

 Dealpath gives development leaders an edge by helping nimble deal teams manage moving milestones in one place.

-2. Can the Software Standardize Repeatable Real Estate Development Task Checklists?
+2. Can the Software Standardize Repeatable Real Estate Development Task Checklists and Automate Workflows?

 Your firm shouldn’t need to recreate the wheel by adding new task lists for every project.
-One crucial project management goal for property development software is standardizing task lists, including deliverables like permits, environmental reports, and much more, to easily add new projects to the pipeline.
-This helps your team operate with a repeatable framework, while documenting real-time progress
+One crucial project management goal for property development software is standardizing and automating workflows, including routine deliverables like permits, environmental reports, and much more.
+This helps your team operate with a repeatable approach as you add new projects to the pipeline.

-Sophisticated software will take this a step further with variable conditions.
+Sophisticated software will take this a step further with variable conditions for automated workflows.
 These lists can be applied based on factors like the property type, development type, location, and more.
-For example, if all ground-up development projects in Idaho require a specific permit, then that task should populate for every property fitting that profile.
-To the same end, if every multifamily deal requires a thorough zoning evaluation, the task list should reflect that.
+For example, if all ground-up development projects require a specific permit, then that task should populate for every property fitting that profile.
+To the same end, if every multifamily deal requires a thorough zoning evaluation, the workflow should incorporate that.

-3. Can You Collaborate with External Real Estate Development Partners Directly in the Software?
+3. Can You Collaborate with Internal & External Real Estate Development Partners Directly in the Software?

 Between legal counsel, environmental consultants, architects, and many more, there are countless external parties that play vital roles throughout the development process.
 Communicating and inputting information from these third parties accounts for a significant portion of analysts’ responsibility, which can become burdensome and leave room for error.
-One central goal of real estate development software should be to seamlessly collaborate with third parties directly through the tool.
+One central goal of real estate development software should be to reduce email friction with third parties, instead enabling seamless collaboration.

 The best commercial real estate developer software allows third parties direct access.
-This gives them the opportunity to enter data, attach documents or correspond about the designated task, building efficiencies that give your team time back.
-When it comes time to either view development deals in progress, or drill down into individual deals, these updates will be reflected and readily available.
+This gives them the opportunity to enter data, attach documents or correspond about the designated task, building efficiencies that give your team the time to tackle strategic work for more deals.
+When it comes time to either view development deals in progress or drill down into individual deals, these updates will be reflected and readily available.